 Try our free Change Assessment Screening Test below and see if you are ready for to start.

 The University of Rhode Island Change Assessment (URICA) scale can be used to measure an individual's readiness for counselling.
 Each statement describes how a person might feel when starting counselling.

 You might find out you are a Pre-contemplator (nothing wrong with me!), a Contemplator (starting to think maybe there is) or that you are Ready for Change (I’m ready to face it and deal with it!).

-Fill out the questionnaire below and indicate the extent to which you agree or disagree with each statement.
+For each statement below, please indicate the extent to which you agree or disagree.
 In each case, make your choice in terms of how you actually feel now, not what you have felt in the past or would like to feel.